-3Courses completed to satisfy this requirement shall include U.S. and Virginia History, U.S. and Virginia Government, and one course in either world history or geography or both.
-The board shall approve courses to satisfy this requirement.
+&lt;sup>3.
+Courses completed to satisfy this requirement shall include U.S. and Virginia History, U.S. and Virginia Government, and one course in either world history or geography or both.
+The board may approve additional courses to satisfy this requirement.